robsel118/RobertSeligmann/content/intro/index.md

 ---
-welcomeMessage: Hello there!
+welcomeMessage: 'Hello there!
 My name is Robert Seligmann.
 I build things for the web.'
 profilePic: './me.png'
 ---